greyshirtguy/VICREO-Listener/README.md

 ## FAQ ##

-For mac, when the executable opens as a textfile. chmod +x <yourfile>
-it will make it excecutable.
+For mac, when the executable opens as a textfile. chmod +x &lt;yourfile&gt;, it will make it excecutable.

 ----

 For additional actions, please raise a feature request on [GitHub](https://github.com/JeffreyDavidsz/VICREO-Listener/issues).